 Correlation is a measure of linear association between two variables X and Y, while linear regression is a technique to make predictions, using the following model:

 Typically, the predictors are somewhat correlated to the response.
-In regression, we want to minimize the absolute value of the correlation between the observed response and the error term.
-We choose the parameters a1, ..., ak that accomplish this goal.
+In regression, we want to maximize the absolute value of the correlation between the observed response and the linear combination of the predictors.
+We choose the parameters a0, ..., ak that accomplish this goal.
 The square of the correlation coefficient in question is called the R-squared coefficient.
 The coefficients a0, ..., ak are called the model parameters and a0 (sometimes set to zero) is called the intercept.

 There are various types of correlation coefficient as well as regression.
 For more details, see